sirikata/sirikata-cluster/README.md

     ./sirikata-cluster.py ec2 nodes boot mycluster

+Or, if you are using spot instances:

+    ./sirikata-cluster.py ec2 nodes request spot instances mycluster 0.01
+    # Wait for request to be fulfilled
+    ./sirikata-cluster.py ec2 nodes import mycluster
+    # Or, to manually add instances:
+    # ./sirikata-cluster.py ec2 nodes import mycluster i-4567899 i-9876544

 While they're active, you can get an ssh prompt into one of the nodes:

     ./sirikata-cluster.py ec2 node ssh mycluster 1 [--pem=my_ec2_ssh_key.pem]